 "Teamwork with a talented and dedicated staff is what makes CCF-LA successful in carrying out our mission and inspires me to do more."

-Tania Naaman — Director of Client Services and Assistant Secretary
+Tania Naaman — Director of Client Services, Corporate Secretary

 Tania joined CCFLA in November 2022 where she leads the team in delivering superior client experience by collaborating closely with all our stakeholders.
 She develops relationships with existing clients and distributes grants to charitable organizations based on donors’ philanthropic intent.
 She reports to the president and executive director of CCF-LA.